abcorrea/powerlifted/dev/README.md

 4. Novelty / width-based smoke tests.
    These tests evaluate `bfws1`, `bfws1-rx`, `alt-bfws1`, and `dq-bfws1-rx`,
    including the novelty-related command-line flags.
+5. Axiom (derived predicate) tests.
+   The `axioms-*` domains cover recursion, multiple strata, existential body variables, constants and inequalities in axiom bodies, disjunctive goals, and derived predicates in goals and preconditions, across generators and heuristics (with pinned initial heuristic values).
+An exhaustive unsolvable instance checks that derived atoms do not pollute duplicate detection, `axioms-invalid/` checks that the translator rejects tasks outside the supported fragment, and the stratification check has unit tests in `src/translator/tests/`.
+When `DOWNWARD_BENCHMARKS` is set, the four IPC domains with derived predicates are checked for clean rejection.

 The local suite does not try to be exhaustive.
 The tests are also quite superficial, and full experiments should be always used.